NaluKit/nalu-examples/NaluDominoLoginPluginApplication/readme.txt

 Change directory to your generated project and issue the following commands:

-* run mvn clean install in a termianl window
+* run mvn clean install in a terminal window

 * in one terminal window: mvn gwt:codeserver -pl *-client -am